hazel410/WGSS-382-UNESSAY-V3/README.md

 - domestic violence
 - and self harm.
 ## Play
-The game is available to play online at [itch.io](https://en.wikipedia.org/wiki/Placeholder)
+The game is available to play online at [itch.io](https://en.wikipedia.org/wiki/Placeholder)\
+You may also play locally by cloning the repo and installing dependencies.
+If you do this, make sure to update `RUNNING_LOCALLY` in [`uConf.py`](uConf.py), or else the display will be fucked (and you'll be able to fullscreen)
+## Controls
+- WASD for movement
+- "J" to interact with objects
+- "F" for fullscreen (if running locally)
 ## Credits
 **Engine**: python 3 with [pygame Community Edition](https://github.com/pygame/pygame)\
 **Packaging**: [pygbag](https://github.com/pygame-web/pygbag)